-I remember my days of struggle throughout school days dealing with the problem, which everyone around including myself were struggling for the problem with me.
+I remember my days of struggle throughout school days dealing with the problem, which everyone around including myself was struggling for the problem with me.
 On many nights, I used to sit with my own sorrows and miseries, blaming myself for not being able to succeed, and doing my home properly.

 It does happen!
 But I realized that I needed to be brave.
-My parents were fearful, with thousands of questions running in their mind.
+My parents were fearful, with thousands of questions running through their mind.
 Will I be able to succeed in School?
 Will I be able to clear school academics?
-How things will turn out to be?
+How will things turn out to be?
 But they didn’t have any idea about where to get the appropriate help.
-I guess, most parents share the same story while dealing with a child suffering from Dyslexia at some point of time.
+I guess, most parents share the same story while dealing with a child suffering from Dyslexia at some point in time.

-Getting the right help from the right person, at the right time can often make a huge difference for a child suffering from dyslexia.
+Getting the right help from the right person along with best learning disabilities treatment for overcoming dyslexia, at the right time can often make a huge difference for a child or adult suffering from dyslexia or specific learning difficulties.
 We often fail to understand that their brain processes information differently, it has nothing to do with intelligence.
 They often end up getting barely passing grades and left feeling defeated and worthless.

-All they need is interventions provided at the right level which is a balance of general education and remediation.
-As their self confidence and self-esteem grow, they become capable of successfully dealing with their problems.
+All they need is interventions and the best learning disabilities treatment provided at the right level which is a balance of general education and remediation.
+As their self-confidence and self-esteem grow, they become capable of successfully dealing with their problems.